sahahn/parc_scaling/docs/by_pipeline.md

 # By Pipeline

-We break down the [base results](./base_results.md) here by pipeline, instead of parcellation type, in two different ways (corresponding to the top and bottom of the figure below).
+We break down the [base results](./base_results.md) here by pipeline (instead of parcellation type) in two different ways:
+Intra and Inter pipeline (corresponding to the top and bottom of the figure below).

-If necessary first view the [intro to results](./results_intro.html) for an example on how to interpret the below figure.
+*If necessary first view the [intro to results](./results_intro.html) for an example on how to interpret the below figure.*
+{: text-align: center;"}

 ![By Pipeline](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/Figure3.png)